 To get the best views take a ride on the Gondola that ventures high into the mountains.

 I visited Aomori in fall.
-All throughout the forest, the leaves were changing.
+All throughout the forest, the leaves were changing (Just like great authors wrote about in the best quotes about October).
 There were vibrant reds, golden yellows, and mossy greens everywhere I looked.
 I fell in love with these woods and with the leaves so beautiful we decided to do some hiking.

 I spent a few hours on an easy trail beside a rushing stream.
 It sprinkled during as we walked but the woods were too nice to give the rain too much of my attention.
 Along the trail, there were waterfalls were of all shapes and sized pouring down from the mountains.